 To qualify for Chapter 13, your debts must be under predetermined maximums.
 For unsecured debt, your total may not surpass $1,149,525 and your secured debt may not surpass $383,175.
-However, unlike Chapter 7 bankruptcy, you may include overdue mortgage payments in your repayment plan to avoid foreclosure.
+However, unlike Chapter 7, you may include overdue mortgage payments to avoid foreclosure.

-Chapter 11 bankruptcy is usually associated with companies but it can also be an option for individuals, especially if their debt levels exceed the Chapter 13 limits.
+Chapter 11 bankruptcy is usually associated with companies.
+However, it can also be an option for individuals, especially if their debt levels exceed the Chapter 13 limits.
 A lot of the characteristics of Chapter 11 and Chapter 13 are the same, such as saving secured property from being repossessed.

-Having to pay back priority debts in full and having a higher income bracket than a Chapter 7 bankruptcy are also common characteristics.
-However, unlike a Chapter 13, you must make repayment for the entire five years with a Chapter 11 — there is no option to pay for just three years, no matter where you live or how much you make.
+Having to pay back priority debts in full and having a higher income bracket than a Chapter 7 are also common characteristics.
+However, unlike a Chapter 13, you must make repayment for the entire five years with a Chapter 11.
+There is no option to pay for just three years, no matter where you live or how much you make.

 Another reason to pick Chapter 11 is if you are a small business owner or own real estate properties.
 Rather than losing your business or your income properties, you get to restructure your debt and catch up on payments while still operating your business, whether it’s as a CEO or as a landlord.

 One downside to be aware of with a Chapter 11 bankruptcy is that it’s usually the most expensive option.
-However, you can pay your legal fees over time as part of your repayment plan so you don’t have to worry about spiraling back into debt.
+However, you can pay your legal fees over time so you don’t have to worry about spiraling back into debt.

 It should come as no surprise that going through a bankruptcy causes your credit score to plummet.
 Depending on what else is on your report, your score could drop anywhere between 160 and 220 points.

-Those effects linger: a Chapter 13 bankruptcy stays on your credit report for seven years, while a Chapter 7 remains there for as many as ten years.
+Those effects linger.
+A Chapter 13 bankruptcy stays on your credit report for seven years.
+And a Chapter 7 remains there for as many as ten years.
 Their effects on your credit score do, however, begin to diminish as time goes by.